In da Wind

 "In da Wind" is a song by American rapper Trick Daddy.
 Released as the first single from his fifth studio album Thug Holiday (2002), it features guest appearances from rappers Big Boi and Cee Lo Green and was produced by Jazze Pha, who helped to write the song alongside the three rappers.

-It was later sampled in the Collipark remix of Britney Spears and the Ying Yang Twin's "(I Got That) Boom Boom".
+"In da Wind" peaked at number 70 on the Billboard Hot 100.